 This is a weekly chart of AUD/JPY.
-Up until recently, the Bank of Japan has maintained a “Zero Interest Rate Policy” (currently, the interest rate stands at 0.10%).
+During this time, the Bank of Japan had maintained a “Zero Interest Rate Policy” with the interest rate near zero at 0.10%).

-Of course, economic and political factors are changing the world daily.
+Of course, economic and political factors are changing daily.

 Interest rates and interest rate differentials between currencies may change as well, bringing popular carry trades (such as the yen carry trade) out of favor with investors.

 Because you are a very smart trader, you already know what the first question you should ask before entering a trade is right?

 Correct!
 Before entering a trade you must ALWAYS assess your max risk and whether or not it is acceptable according to your risk management rules.

 In the example at the start of the lesson with Joe the Newbie Forex Trader, his maximum risk would have been $9,000.
 His position would be automatically closed out once his losses hit $9,000.

 That doesn’t sound very good, does it?Remember, this is the worst possible scenario and Joe is a newbie, so he hasn’t fully appreciated the value of stop losses.